Papam Pasivadu

 Papam Pasivadu is a 1972 Indian Telugu-language adventure drama film directed by V. Ramachandra Rao and written by Gollapudi Maruti Rao.
 A remake of the South African film Lost in the Desert (1969), it stars S. V. Ranga Rao, Nagesh, Master Ramu and Devika.
 The film revolves around a boy who gets lost in a desert, and his attempts to find his family.
-Papam Pasivadu released on 29 September 1972 and became a commercial success.
+Papam Pasivadu was released on 29 September 1972 and became a commercial success.

 Plot

 Venugopal and Janaki are a married couple.
 They soon have a baby boy named Gopi.
 During Gopi's childhood, he contracts tuberculosis.
 His family consults their doctor to obtain the best possible treatment for him and they decide to send him to Switzerland with Gopi's uncle Pathy as their pilot.
 During the journey, Pathy suffers a sudden heart attack, and the plane crashes in Thar Desert.
-Gopi, with only his dog Tommy accompanying him, has to face several obstacles and finally survives to reunite with his family.
+Gopi, with only his dog Tommy accompanying him, faces several obstacles until he reunites with his family.